galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## Handlers

 A number of the tasks that are executed will trigger a restart of Galaxy.
 Currently there is no auto-magic implementation of this, and you will have to do something that fits for your setup.
-UseGalaxy.eu customized their copy of the role to restart the handlers as needed.
-Hopefully as Galaxy continues to standardise on setup, something can be implemented to automatically restart the correct processes.
+The role provides a way to reference your own [handler](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#handlers-running-operations-on-change), which we will do in this exercise.
+As Galaxy continues to standardise on setup, something will be implemented directly in the role to automatically restart the correct processes.

 ## Defaults